NFUUF

 In Memoriam

-June 26 2022 marked one year since the passing of our founding member, wise, generous-in-every-way, Jere Jacob.
+June 26 2021 marked the passing of our founding member, wise, generous-in-every-way, Jere Jacob.
 We will always feel her loss and be grateful for her time with us.

 Connect with us